lr-m/ESPIR-Crypto-Ticker/README.md

 # ESP8266_ST7735_IR_CryptoTicker
 ESP8266 NodeMCU powered Crypto Ticker that uses an ST7735 TFT screen to display statistics and the candle chart for various cryptocurrencies, also utilising an IR remote for configuration and user input.
 Also has functionality that allows the user to add their own portfolio.

+## Initialisation/Network Config
+When the device is plugged in, it displays the logo/name and gives the user the opportunity to clear any existing WiFi credentials from the EEPROM memory if needed (e.g. changed router SSID).

+If the device detects that there are credentials stored in the EEPROM, it will use these to try and connect the the router with the given SSID, using the given password.

+If the device detects that there are no network credentials stored in the EEPROM, then the user is presented with a keyboard that they can use to enter their SSID first, and then their password second.
+These details are then used to connect to the network.

 ## Crypto Display

 This screen displays characteristics of coins selected by the user in the menu, it shows the current price, 24hr change, as well as a candle chart of the coin (which fills up over time).
 Up to 8 coins can be selected, and the coins are cycled through at a rate that can be selected by the user in the menu.